Benetti-Hub/MultiphaseNN/README.md

 # MultiphaseNN
 Simple feed-forward neural network for classification of multiphase flow regimes

-If the code is not loading, paste the link at https://nbviewer.jupyter.org/
+If the code is not loading, use this link https://nbviewer.jupyter.org/github/Benetti-Hub/MultiphaseNN/tree/master/

 There are a total of 4 script in this repo.